Discharging Planning Conditions

 The form below “Discharge of Planning Conditions” should be completed and submitted along with the necessary supporting information via the e-planning portal for consideration by the Planning Officer who dealt with the original application where appropriate.
 The formal discharging of planning conditions may be subject to consultation with other internal departments or external consultees.
 Where prior discussion/agreement has been sought it would be helpful if a copy of this correspondence be attached alongside the form/drawings/supporting information.

-The fees for variation request are £54 for householder developments, £107 for local developments, £268 for major developments.
+Fees for a variation request can be found on our list of fees.
 All requests must be made using our Non Material Variation form to detail minor changes after a planning decision has been made.
 Submit the form along with the amended plans through the planning portal.
 The fees for these requests cannot be made through the planning portal so please see ways to pay detailed on the request form.

 Non-material variations to previously approved schemes